 Intended outcome Success criteria Improved oral language skills End of Foundation Stage data will show the gap on entry has closed by the time children leave Foundation stage.
 Improved language skills for all children across school.
 Assessment data, pupil interviews and Book Looks will show evidence of a broader and richer vocabulary.
 Phonics screen scores will meet or exceed national for all children Phonics screen score threshold will be met.
 Improved reading attainment among disadvantaged pupils.
 Reading data for 2024 will be in line with national standards for all children for both the Expected Standard and Exceeding.
-Robust systems in place to support the well- being of all children so that they are able to achieve and succeed Improvement in the emotional resilience of our children to enable progress and learning to take place.
-By 2024 well-being improved through: A clear and accountable system in place for the early identification of families and children whose well-being may impede their attainment and progress Pupil interviews, parent feedback and staff observations indicate that by 2024 all children are supported within school and equipped with the skills they need to develop and maintain resilience in order to focus and achieve at school A clear Alternative Provision timetable in place to support and develop children's well-being To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils. develop children's well-beingSustained high attendance from 2023/2024demonstrated by:• The overall absence rate for all pupils to be no more than 98% in line with government targets
+Robust systems in place to support the well-being of all children so that they are able to achieve and succeed Improvement in the emotional resilience of our children to enable progress and learning to take place.
+A clear and accountable system in place for the early identification of families and children whose well-being may impede their attainment and progress Pupil interviews, parent feedback and staff observations indicate that by 2024 all children are supported within school and equipped with the skills they need to develop and maintain resilience in order to focus and achieve at school A clear Enhanced Provision timetable in place to support and develop children's well-being To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance from 2023/2024 demonstrated by: The overall absence rate for all pupils to be no more than 98% in line with government targets